The employer match

 Three main channels, in order of prevalence.

 Donation matching.
 You donate to an eligible charity, submit a receipt to your employer (or their platform), and they match it.
-The most common ratio is 1:1 (CECP Giving in Numbers, 2024, which tracks Fortune 500 giving programmes).
+The most common ratio is 1:1: Double the Donation reports that 91% of companies match at a 1:1 ratio.
 Annual caps vary: $5,000-$25,000 is typical for large US employers, £500-£5,000 for UK firms.
 Some employers match at 2:1 for specific causes or during matching campaigns.

 The effect is mathematically simple: a 1:1 match doubles the value of every pound you donate, up to the cap.
 If you donate £3,000 per year and your employer matches pound for pound, you've directed £6,000 to charity while spending £3,000.
 No investment in the world offers a guaranteed 100% return.

 Payroll giving (UK-specific).
 You donate directly from your gross salary before tax is deducted.
 A £10 donation costs a basic-rate taxpayer £8 and a higher-rate taxpayer £6.
 Unlike Gift Aid (which requires the charity to claim the tax back), payroll giving delivers the full gross amount to the charity immediately.
-HMRC data (2024) shows payroll giving is the most tax-efficient channel for regular charitable donations in the UK.
+Because the donation comes out of gross pay, payroll giving is a highly tax-efficient channel for regular charitable donations in the UK.

 Volunteer grants.
 Some employers donate a fixed amount (£10-£25 per hour) for every hour you volunteer with an eligible charity.
 This converts your volunteer time into additional cash for the organisation.
 Benevity's 2024 platform data shows that companies with volunteer grant programmes see 40% higher overall employee giving participation than those without.